shashankag14/ReliableStudent/README.md

 # Reliable Student: Addressing Noise in Semi-Supervised 3D Object Detection

-This is the official implementation of the paper "Reliable Student: Addressing Noise in Semi-Supervised 3D Object Detection".
+This is the official implementation of the paper "Reliable Student: Addressing Noise in Semi-Supervised 3D Object Detection" [[arXiv](https://arxiv.org/abs/2404.17910)].

 ## Results